| Title: | Tests for Segregation Distortion in Polyploids |

 You first specify the evaluation plan with plan()

-package.
+from the future package.
 On a local machine, this is typically

-just future::plan(future::multisession, workers = nc)
+just future::plan(future::multisession, workers = nc) where

-is the number of workers you want.
+nc is the number of workers you want.
 You can find the maximum

-number of possible workers with availableCores()
+number of possible workers with availableCores().

-, then shut down the workers with
+You then run multi_lrt(), then shut down the workers with

 David Gerard

-Single locus LRT for segregation distortion when genotypes are known.
+lrt_men_g4() Single locus LRT for segregation distortion when genotypes are known.

-Single locus LRT for segregation distortion when using genotype likelihoods.
+lrt_men_gl4() Single locus LRT for segregation distortion when using genotype likelihoods.

-## Assuming genotypes are known (typically a bad idea) glist <- multidog_to_g(mout = ufit, type = "all_g", p1 = "indigocrisp", p2 = "sweetcrisp") p1_1 <- glist$p1 p2_1 <- glist$p2 g_1 <- glist$g multi_lrt(g = g_1, p1 = p1_1, p2 = p2_1) ## Using genotype likelihoods (typically a good idea) glist <- multidog_to_g(mout = ufit, type = "all_gl", p1 = "indigocrisp", p2 = "sweetcrisp") p1_2 <- glist$p1 p2_2 <- glist$p2 g_2 <- glist$g multi_lrt(g = g_2, p1 = p1_2, p2 = p2_2) ## Offspring genotype likelihoods and parent genotypes known multi_lrt(g = g_2, p1 = p1_1, p2 = p2_1) ## Offspring genotype likelihoods and no information on parent genotypes multi_lrt(g = g_2, p1 = NULL, p2 = NULL) ## Parallel computing is supported through the future package future::plan(future::multisession, workers = 2) multi_lrt(g = g_2, p1 = p1_2, p2 = p2_2) future::plan(future::sequential)
+## Assuming genotypes are known (typically a bad idea) glist <- multidog_to_g( mout = ufit, ploidy = 4, type = "all_g", p1 = "indigocrisp", p2 = "sweetcrisp") p1_1 <- glist$p1 p2_1 <- glist$p2 g_1 <- glist$g multi_lrt(g = g_1, p1 = p1_1, p2 = p2_1) ## Using genotype likelihoods (typically a good idea) glist <- multidog_to_g( mout = ufit, ploidy = 4, type = "all_gl", p1 = "indigocrisp", p2 = "sweetcrisp") p1_2 <- glist$p1 p2_2 <- glist$p2 g_2 <- glist$g multi_lrt(g = g_2, p1 = p1_2, p2 = p2_2) ## Offspring genotype likelihoods and parent genotypes known multi_lrt(g = g_2, p1 = p1_1, p2 = p2_1) ## Offspring genotype likelihoods and no information on parent genotypes multi_lrt(g = g_2, p1 = NULL, p2 = NULL) ## Parallel computing is supported through the future package # future::plan(future::multisession, workers = 2) # multi_lrt(g = g_2, p1 = p1_2, p2 = p2_2) # future::plan(future::sequential)## Assuming genotypes are known (typically a bad idea) glist <- multidog_to_g( mout = ufit, ploidy = 4, type = "all_g", p1 = "indigocrisp", p2 = "sweetcrisp") p1_1 <- glist$p1 p2_1 <- glist$p2 g_1 <- glist$g multi_lrt(g = g_1, p1 = p1_1, p2 = p2_1) ## Using genotype likelihoods (typically a good idea) glist <- multidog_to_g( mout = ufit, ploidy = 4, type = "all_gl", p1 = "indigocrisp", p2 = "sweetcrisp") p1_2 <- glist$p1 p2_2 <- glist$p2 g_2 <- glist$g multi_lrt(g = g_2, p1 = p1_2, p2 = p2_2) ## Offspring genotype likelihoods and parent genotypes known multi_lrt(g = g_2, p1 = p1_1, p2 = p2_1) ## Offspring genotype likelihoods and no information on parent genotypes multi_lrt(g = g_2, p1 = NULL, p2 = NULL) ## Parallel computing is supported through the future package # future::plan(future::multisession, workers = 2) # multi_lrt(g = g_2, p1 = p1_2, p2 = p2_2) # future::plan(future::sequential)

-multidog_to_g( mout, type = c("off_gl", "all_gl", "all_g", "off_g"), p1 = NULL, p2 = NULL, ploidy = 4 )
+multidog_to_g( mout, ploidy, type = c("off_gl", "all_gl", "off_g", "all_g"), p1 = NULL, p2 = NULL )multidog_to_g( mout, ploidy, type = c("off_gl", "all_gl", "off_g", "all_g"), p1 = NULL, p2 = NULL )

 mout |